owlbarn/tutorial/book/linear-algebra/README.md

 # Linear Algebra

-Linear Algebra: important.
+Linear Algebra is one the key basic mathematics field behind computer science and numerical computation.
-It is beyond the scope of this book.
+Full coverage of this topic is apparently beyond the scope of this book.
 Please refer to [@strang2006linear] for this subject.
-This chapter also follows the basic structure of this book.

-This chapter briefly covers the linear algebra modules in Owl.

-There are two levels abstraction in Owl's `Linalg` module:
-* low-level raw interface to CBLAS and LAPACKE;
-* high-level wrapper functions in `Linalg` module;
-The example in this chapter mostly use the high level wrapper.
-Please refer to the last section for details on CBLAS.

-The `Linalg` has the following module structure:

-- [Owl.Linalg.Generic](https://github.com/owlbarn/owl/blob/master/src/owl/linalg/owl_linalg_generic.mli): generic functions for four number types `S/D/C/Z`.

-- [Owl.Linalg.S](https://github.com/owlbarn/owl/blob/master/src/owl/linalg/owl_linalg_s.mli): only for `float32` type.

-- [Owl.Linalg.D](https://github.com/owlbarn/owl/blob/master/src/owl/linalg/owl_linalg_d.mli): only for `float64` type.

-- [Owl.Linalg.C](https://github.com/owlbarn/owl/blob/master/src/owl/linalg/owl_linalg_c.mli): only for `complex32` type.

-- [Owl.Linalg.Z](https://github.com/owlbarn/owl/blob/master/src/owl/linalg/owl_linalg_z.mli): only for `complex64` type.
+In this chapter we follows the basic structure of this book to give you a overall picture, but focusing on how to use the functions provided in Owl to solve problems and better understand some basic linear algebra concepts.

+The high level APIs of Linear Algebra are provied in the `Linalg` module.
+It provides four types of number types: single precision, double precision, complex single precision, and complex double precision.
+They are included in `Linalg.S`, `Linalg.D`, `Linalg.C` and `Linalg.Z` modules respectively.
-`Generic` actually can do everything that `S/D/C/Z` can but needs some extra type information.
-The functions in `Linalg` module are divided into the following groups.
+Besides, the `Linalg.Generic` can do everything that `S/D/C/Z` can but needs some extra type information.

 ## Vectors and Matrices

 The fundamental problem of linear algebra: solving linear equations.
 This is more efficiently expressed with vectors and matrices.
-We need to get familiar with these basic structures in Owl.
+Therefore, we need to first get familiar with these basic structures in Owl.

-Owl supports eight kinds of matrices as below, all the elements in a matrix are (real/complex) numbers.

-* `Dense.Matrix.S` : Dense matrices of single precision float numbers.
-* `Dense.Matrix.D` : Dense matrices of double precision float numbers.
-* `Dense.Matrix.C` : Dense matrices of single precision complex numbers.
-* `Dense.Matrix.Z` : Dense matrices of double precision complex numbers.

-There are many common functions shared by these eight modules, therefore I will use `Mat` module (which is an alias of `Dense.Matrix.D` module) in the following examples.
-These examples should be able to applied to other modules without too much changes, but note some modules do have its own specific functions such as `Dense.Matrix.Z.re`.
+Similar to the `Linalg` module, all the matrix functions can be accessed from the `Dense.Matrix` module, and support four different type of modules.
+The `Mat` module is an alias of `Dense.Matrix.D`.
+Except for some functions such as `re`, most functions are shared by these four submodules.
+Note that that matrix module is actually built on the Ndarray module, and thus the supported functions are quite similar, and matrices and ndarrays can interoperate with each other.
+The vectors are expressed using Matrix in Owl.

-### Create Matrices
+### Creating Matrices

 There are multiple functions to help you in creating an initial matrix to start with.

 ```ocaml
   Mat.empty 5 5;;        (* create a 5 x 5 matrix with initialising elements *)
   Mat.create 5 5 2.;;    (* create a 5 x 5 matrix and initialise all to 2. *)
   Mat.zeros 5 5;;        (* create a 5 x 5 matrix of all zeros *)